-And it’s not just large businesses who have to worry about cyber attacks and data breaches.
-Small and medium-size businesses are just as much at risk—if not even more vulnerable—because many of these organizations are not prepared to defend and successfully recover from a cyber attack.
+And it’s not just large businesses who have to worry about how to prevent phishing and data breaches.
+Small and medium-size businesses are just as much at risk—if not even more vulnerable—because many of these organizations are not prepared to defend and successfully recover from a cyberattack.

 The good news?
-It’s also largely preventable with the right protections in place.
+We can’t tell you how to stop phishing emails, but we can explain how it’s largely preventable with the right protections in place.

 Phishing Prevention Solutions